 - This documentary will have the same sort of long-lasting impact that Legacy Productions’ previous documentary “Indoctrinated” has had.
 See that documentary HERE: https://youtu.be/uBqm4VLogxY

 - We’ve already made contact with the San Diego District Attorney Summer Stephan who is fully behind this project.
 We’ve identified a list of 30 potential interviews within the “peer support” departments, five local San Diego police stations and three counseling centers.
-Now we simply need the funding.
+Now we simply need the funding as we take action on production.

 You Can Join Us